 - Sensory abnormalities.
 Patients with MS may suffer sensory loss, particularly a decrease in visual acuity.
 You should document changes such as an increase in your eyeglass prescription or that you have been unable to read or drive during MS episodes that affect your vision.

 - Fatigue.
 In many cases, MS causes patients to suffer extreme fatigue.
 You can get benefits based on fatigue alone as long as you have a doctor's report confirming a diagnosis of MS and your doctor's description of characteristic fatigue symptoms.

 MS is not curable, and the symptoms commonly worsen as time goes on.
 While you may attempt to keep working now, stress will often aggravate the condition, causing mental deficiency and permanent loss of function.
 If you want to apply for Social Security (SS) disability benefits, first read through our guide, 5 Deadly Mistakes That Can Destroy Your Social Security Disability Case, or click the contact link on this page.

 If you've been diagnosed with MS, you still need to prove that this disease affects your ability to work.
 Many people who are unable to work are denied SS benefits because they haven't provided adequate documentation about their disability.
-Obtaining legal representation from a skilled and experienced Social Security Disability attorney is your best chance of submitting a successful disability claim.
+Obtaining legal representation from a skilled and experienced Social Security Disability attorney is your best chance at getting social security disability payments for MS.